faosorios/fastmatrix/README.md

 * Lp norms for vectors.
 * LU factorization for square matrices.
 * Mahalanobis distances, checking if the covariance is a positive definite matrix.
+* Modified Cholesky factorization for symmetric but not necessarily positive definite matrices.
 * Omnibus test for univariate normality (Jarque-Bera, Doornik-Hansen and Adjusted Lagrange multiplier test).
 * Operations envolving the commutation matrix, with minimum requirements of storage.
 * Operations envolving the duplication matrix, with minimum requirements of storage.